j19sch/j19sch.github.io/posts/2019/20190805-ci-cd-pipeline-does-not-run-regression-tests.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2019/08/05/your-ci-cd-pipeline-does-not-run-regression-tests/).*
+*This post was originally published on my old blog.*